19 Interesting VPN Statistics You Need to Know in 2023

 Techjury is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more.

-When VPNs first appeared, it was mostly used by businesses.
+When VPNs first appeared, it was used mainly by businesses.
 However, the tool has recently seen relevance due to mainstream use.
-In 2020, the average VPN consumer interest increased by 74% when former President Donald Trump announced a TikTok ban in the United States.
+Especially now that online privacy and censorship is a hot topic, the use of VPNs has skyrocketed.

-• Almost 50% of the user base uses the Free VPN
+• Almost 50% of the user base uses free VPN services.

 • India dominates the market with about a $16.5B value